zapolnov/superplex3d_prototype/README.md

 Feel free to use it for any purpose.
 Should you need a more legalese document, please use this one: https://creativecommons.org/publicdomain/zero/1.0

-3rdparty libraries, artwork, sounds and other stuff that was not created by me are still copyrighted by their authors and are distributed under the corresponding licenses.
+3rdparty libraries, sounds and other stuff that was not created (and are not owned) by me are still copyrighted by their authors and are distributed under the corresponding licenses.
 Please see comments at the top of source files for more information.

 Supaplex game logic
 -------------------